 The most popular and probably well-known white rum is Bacardi Superior.

 Helpful Tips and Tricks

 - Quality counts.
 With only five ingredients, each one is super important.
-Just like the lime juice, you want to be sure to use a good tasting, quality rum (or at least one that you like).
+Just like the lime juice, you want to be sure to use a quality rum that you actually like the taste of.
 Some favorites include Bacardi Superior or Cana Brava.

 - Avoid over-muddling.
-In other words, gently, yet firmly, press the limes and mint with your muddler (like this one) and gently twist.
+Gently, yet firmly, press the limes and mint with your muddler (like this one) and gently twist.
 We’re not trying to rip the mint to shreds, that just makes your mojito bitter.

-- Add some fruit (like strawberry, raspberries, or oranges) for a fun twist.
+- Add some fruit (like in this strawberry mojito or this raspberry mojito) for a fun twist.

 - 8 fresh mint leaves

-- 2 tsp simple syrup - or granulated sugar
+- 2 teaspoon simple syrup - or granulated sugar

 - club soda